nilpntr/Kubectl-Shortcuts/README.md

 # Kubectl Shortcuts
-A source file for bash and zsh to make your fingers go less crazy!
+A source file for bash and zsh to make your fingers go less crazy in kubectl!

 ## Installing
 ```